z3h4/useful-commands/RoR/routing.md

 # The Purpose of the Rails Router

-- The Rails router recognizes URLs and dispatches them to a controller's action, or to a Rack application.
+- Recognize URLs and dispatche them to a controller's action, or to a Rack application.
-- It can also generate paths and URLs, avoiding the need to hardcode strings in your views.
+- Generate paths and URLs, so that you don't have to hardcode strings in your views.

 ### Routing example